 I sent my assistant to an information session about the Mindfulness-Based Stress Reduction (MBSR) program at Jefferson.
 (I was too busy to attend!)
 She returned and recommended I enroll.

-It wasn’t until years later that I discovered one of my one of my favorite writers and teachers David Rock, and his book, The Brain at Work.
-It is still one of my all-time favorite books.
+It wasn’t until years later that I discovered one of my favorite writers and teachers David Rock, and his book, The Brain at Work.
 Rock, uses the idea of a stage light instead of rabbits when he talks about focus.
 That was when I began to understand what my mindfulness practice had provided.

 Rock cites a study that shows how rapidly your IQ drops when you try and flip your one stage light (your focus) around to the multiple actors on the small stage of your brain.
 The study showed that splitting your attention between email, text messages and work tasks reduced your IQ by 10 points.